That dollar amount results from a 93.4% acceleration from $13.7 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Azerbaijan has highly positive net exports in the international trade of crude oil and, to a lesser extent, petroleum gases and refined oils.
-In turn, these cashflows indicate Azerbaijan’s strong competitive advantages under the category called mineral fuels including oil.
+Historically, Azerbaijan posts highly positive net exports in the international trade of crude oil and, to a lesser extent, petroleum gases and electrical energy.
+In turn, these cashflows indicate Azerbaijan’s strong competitive advantages under the mineral fuels-related category.

 Below are exports from Azerbaijan that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Azerbaijan’s goods trail Azerbaijani importer spending on foreign products.

-Azerbaijan has highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Azerbaijan has highly negative net exports and therefore deep international trade deficits under the product categories titled gems and precious metals, machinery including computers, and vehicles.

 Azerbaijani Export Companies